mhaskar/XSSRadare/README.md

 This line will make sure to link the geckodriver path to your current ```PATH``` so the XSSRadare can recognize it.

-##### Note : sometimes you need to check your firefox compatibility with geckodriver in order to run the script correctly (currently we are using the latest one "geckodriver-v0.20.1 x64" version) please note the the current version of firefox on kali linux is (firefox 52) which is not supported by the geckodriver version that we are using , so make sure to upgrade your firefox version if you are using kali linux , we are working on build a script to automate the whole process for you.
+##### Note : sometimes you need to check your firefox compatibility with geckodriver in order to run the script correctly (currently we are using the latest one "geckodriver-v0.26.0 x64" version)

 ### Usage :

 After installing all the dependencies , you can run this command to start XSSRadare :

 ```
-askar@hackbook:~# python XSSRadare.py  -h
+askar@hackbook:~# python3 XSSRadare.py  -h

  \ \/ / __/ __| _ \__ _ __| |___ _ _
   >  <\__ \__ \   / _` / _` / -_) '_|